Cotamer I/O Programming Manual

 cot::unique_lock guard(m, std::adopt_lock); // take ownership of existing lock

-corresponding task.
-For instance, here, if the timeout fires, the m.lock()
+cot::race can add timeouts to them.
+For instance, here, if the timeout fires

-attempt is safely removed from the mutex’s queue:
+first, the lock attempt is safely removed from the mutex’s queue.
+(Using

 // acquired within 1 second